 Skills and behavior expectations – To participate in this class, students are expected to be able to have a baseline competency in their skills and behavior.
 If your child does not meet one or more of these baselines but would still like to participate, please contact me to discuss.
 Students are expected to be able to – read, write, do simple arithmetic (whole-number addition, subtraction, multiplication, division), obey safety rules, and participate in a group activity.

 Illness and absences – For the health and safety of all, and to make the class accessible to students with medical issues that might make them susceptible to contagious illnesses, students are not permitted to come to class if they are ill.
 Students may not attend if they have had a fever, vomiting, or diarrhea within the last 24 hours (students must be 24-hours fever/vomiting/diarrhea-free without the use of medications in order to resume attending class); if they have a known contagious condition (lice, contagious rash, etc.); if they are acting listless/ill and are unable to participate as they normally do.
 Common colds (sneezing/coughing/runny nose, without a fever) are acceptable, provided student is feeling well.
 Due to the nature of a lab science class, make-up classes are not possible, and no refunds or credits will be issued for classes missed due to illness or any other reason.
 However, I am happy to share the details of missed classes, including instructions for how to try the activity at home (if applicable).

 Class cancellations and rescheduling – For the health and safety of all, the class may need to be rescheduled if the instructor or host family is ill.
 If class is cancelled, there will be a make-up class added to the end of the session.
-December 6, 13, and 20 are reserved for possible make-up classes; you may wish to pencil these into your calendar.
+Thursdays in May are reserved for possible make-up classes; you may wish to pencil these into your calendar.